cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-size.md

 |:-----------------------|:------------:|:---------:|:----------:|:----------:|:-----------:|
 | Services               | 1 - 49       | 50 - 99   | 100 - 149  | 150 - 199  | 200 - 249   |

-If you're working with more services, you can set up multiple cloud configuration assets.
+If you're working with more services, you can set up additional cloud configuration assets.

 ## Assets of Multiple Types

-In many cases, assets fit into multiple categories.
+Sometimes, assets fit into more than one category.
 To that end, Cobalt supports pentests on assets in the following groups of categories:

 - Web + API